top of page

 For health as well as social reasons, you must wear appropriate attire when accessing a PIATTRAN vehicle.
 Proper attire includes shirts; pants, shorts, skirts; and foot covering, such as shoes, sandals, or socks.

-Smoking and Eating on Revenue Vehicles
+Smoking and Eating on Vehicles

 There shall be absolutely no smoking or vaping on PIATTRAN vehicles at any time.
 Eating and drinking is not allowed on any of Piattran's public transportation vehicles, by our riders.
 Under no circumstances is there to be any open alcohol containers on the vehicle